given

 ) -> b

-Checks if all of the options are Some and runs the consequence - passing in the Some values - if they are, else runs the alternative passing in the Some and a count of the None values.
+Checks if all of the options are Some and runs the consequence - passing in the Some values - if they are, otherwise runs the alternative passing in the Some and a count of the None values.

 Examples